univention/univention-keycloak-app/docs/keycloak-app/configuration.rst

 Configuration
 *************

 The :program:`Keycloak` app offers various configuration options.
-Some settings don't allow changes after installation.
-Therefore, you must set them carefully **before** installation.
-You find those settings marked with *Only before installation* in :ref:`app-settings`.
-You can change all other settings at any time after the installation.

 To change settings after installation, sign in to the UCS management system with a username with administration rights and go to :menuselection:`App Center -->